Armani-T/Caesium/README.md

 ## Contributing

-1. Fork the `develop` branch.
+1. Crete your feature branch by forking  the `develop` branch.
+2. Run `black` on all the code in the repo.
-2. Create a branch for your feature.
+3. Add at least 1 test for your feature.
-3. Commit your changes.
+4. Commit your changes.
-4. Push to `origin`.
+5. Push to `origin`.
-5. Create a pull request.
+6. Open a pull request.

 ## Meta